TomEstelrich/KarabinerElementsConfiguration/Readme.md

 <!-- BODY -->
 ## Karabiner Elements JSON configuration file.
 [Karabiner Elements] is one of the most known pieces of software for keyboard personalization and remapping on macOS.
-Althoug everyone may have different uses for it, these are some of the functionalities I get from it and on this repo I'd be sharing my JSON configuration file.
+Although everyone may have different uses for it, these are some of the functionalities I get from it and on this repo I'd be sharing my JSON configuration file.

 ### 🎛 Functionalities included on the config file:
 - Remap CAPS LOCK to Hyper layer when hold..